pdjr-signalk-plugins/ais-reporter/README.md

 IP address and ports to which data should be transmitted.

-The properties displayed in bold in the following example must be supplied to make a minimal working configuration; the normally displayed (non-bold) properties show how the built-in defaults are applied to make a working configuration.
+The properties displayed in bold in the following example must be supplied to make a minimal working configuration; the non-bold properties are built-in defaults which are applied to make a working configuration.

 > **{**
 > **&nbsp;&nbsp;"configuration": {**